braheezy/violet/README.md

   - Log control

 ## Inspiration
-My interest in TUI applications is growing and I wanted something more complicated and useful (than a [game](https://github.com/braheezy/hangman)) to build.
-And I got to a learn lots of Go!
+My interest in TUI applications was growing and I wanted to build something complicated and useful (more than a [game](https://github.com/braheezy/hangman)).